LachlanCHaydon/lachlanhaydon.github.io/index.md

 I am a dual-degree student at **Loyola University Chicago** pursuing a B.S. in **Physics** and a B.B.A. in **Information Systems & Business Analytics** graduating in May of 2026.

 I am currently researching lightning dynamics and terrestrial-gamma-flashes (TGFs) at Loyola with Dr. Rasha Abbasi for the Telescope Array Project.
 Quantative problem solving and making sense out of complex data is a passion I am trying to pursue.
-I am looking for new ways to apply the skills I've developed through my research experience.

 ---